vortigernkkl/vortigernkkl.github.io/_pages/about.md

 I’m a first year Ph.D. student from [Department of Management and Marketing](https://www.polyu.edu.hk/mm/), [the Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 My research focuses on visual marketing, AI-human interaction, and cuteness.

-I am very fortunate to be advised by Prof. Yuwei Jiang.